Celebrating Seniors – Chubby Checker Turns 75

 By 1965, Checker’s musical highlights had dimmed.
 During the rest of the 1960’s, 1970’s, and 1980’s, he toured smaller venues in the U.S. and Europe, where he had better success.
 In December 1983, a woman named Pam Bass gave birth to Chubby Checker’s daughter, Mistie Bass (married name Williams), in Janesville, Wisconsin.
 Mistie Williams is today a Women’s National Basketball Association professional basketball player for the Phoenix Mercury.
 Williams has said that she has always had a relationship with her father, although it was often only by phone.
 Checker has attended some of her games but keeps a low profile.

-Right, Chubby Checker appearing on an episode of Quantum Leap (1989) as himself, in a fictional play on the invention of The Twist, with actors Scott Bakula and Dean Stockwell.
-(Photo: UPROXX)
+- On an episode of Quantum Leap (1989), in a fictional play on the invention of The Twist, with actors Scott Bakula and Dean Stockwell.

 A 50+ Chubby Checker appeared as himself on Ally McBeal in 2001 in a guest-starring role, and sang The Twist.
 He has continued to perform and record as a senior citizen, and achieved a #1 Dance chart single with the song Knock Down the Walls (2008).
 That same year, Chubby Checker’s recording of The Twist was recognized by Billboard Magazine as the biggest chart hit of all time (1958-2008).